-Want to be an SDR?
+So you want to be an SDR?

-However, a career that begins as an SDR offers many benefits that go beyond making money.
+Yet, a career that begins as an SDR offers many benefits that go beyond making money.

 1. Develop key interpersonal skills

 They’re charismatic, right?
 You know, slick with words?
 They know how to read people?